turingschool/curriculum/source/projects/blogger.markdown

   Parameters: {"article"=>{"body"=>"Yes, the samples continue!", "title"=>"My Sample", "tag_list"=>"ruby, technology"}, "commit"=>"Save", "authenticity_token"=>"xxi0A3tZtoCUDeoTASi6Xx39wpnHt1QW/6Z1jxCMOm8="}
 ```

 The field that's interesting there is the `"tag_list"=>"technology, ruby"`.
 Those are the tags as I typed them into the form.
 The error came up in the `create` method, so let's peek at `app/controllers/articles_controller.rb` in the `create` method.
-See the first line that calls `Article.new(params[:article])`?
+See the first line that calls `Article.new(article_params)`?
 This is the line that's causing the error as you could see in the middle of the stack trace.

 Since the `create` method passes all the parameters from the form into the `Article.new` method, the tags are sent in as the string `"technology, ruby"`.
 The `new` method will try to set the new Article's `tag_list` equal to `"technology, ruby"` but that method doesn't exist because there is no attribute named `tag_list`.